rokath/trice/docs/TriceUserGuide.md

     trice64( "%d, %3.2f EUR, %g rate\n", i, aFloat(price), aDouble(change) );
     ```

-  - Because double needs 8 bytes the trice macro in this case needs to be trice64 (see [1.4.
-Trice Parameter Bit Widths](#14-trice-parameter-bit-widths)).
+  - Because double needs 8 bytes the trice macro in this case needs to be trice64 (see <a href="Trice Parameter Bit Widths">Trice Parameter Bit Widths</a>).

 - Check for string format specifiers in the format strings.
 Put each in a separate trice message.
 Example: